pendo-io/pendo-mobile-sdk/ios-integration/native-ios.md

 2. Search for: `https://github.com/pendo-io/pendo-mobile-sdk`
 3. Select _Up to Next Major Version_

 ## Step 2.
-Establish a Connection to Pendo's Server on App Launch
+Establish a connection to Pendo's server on app launch

-<b>Note:</b> Both the `API Key` and the `Scheme ID` can be found in your Pendo Subscription under the App Details section.
+<b>Note:</b> Both the `API Key` and the `Scheme ID` can be found in your Pendo Subscription Settings under the App Details section.

 Identify if your app project contains an `AppDelegate` file or a `SceneDelegate` file.
 Pure SwiftUI projects do not include either of these files.
 To use Pendo in your app you will need to create one of them.